 - Part of Stanford Graduate Summer Institute (SGSI), which comprises week-long, immersive courses offered to graduate students at no cost or credit, each September before Autumn quarter begins READ MORE ABOUT SGSI

-- 2-session program, Designing the Professional Mini Workshop: Ideate and Prototype Your Career READ MORE ABOUT the mini workshop
+- Check back in Autumn 2020 for more information about the 2-session program, Designing the Professional Mini Workshop: Ideate and Prototype Your Career

 - Personal Development